 Yael has an M.A. in History and a Ph.D. in American Studies from Harvard University and a B.A. in literature from Columbia University.

-Sarah Sheffer is the communications officer at Refugees International.
+Sarah Sheffer is the senior communications officer at Refugees International.
 Sarah has over seven years of experience in strategic communications, having previously worked with Burson-Marsteller, a leading global communications firm, and with the Carnegie Endowment for International Peace where she served as outreach manager for Carnegie’s foreign affairs experts.
 Earlier in her career, Sarah worked in Cairo, Egypt, as a video producer for Thomson Reuters’ breaking news stories and in Washington, DC, as a desk assistant at the PBS NewsHour.
 She earned a Bachelor’s in international affairs and Middle East studies from Northeastern University.

 Aviva Shwayder, Communications Officer

-Aviva Shwayder is a communications specialist at Refugees International.
+Aviva Shwayder is a communications officer at Refugees International.
 Previously, Aviva worked on the National Democratic Institute’s Government Relations and Communications team and on BerlinRosen’s Issue Advocacy team.
 Aviva’s experience also includes positions at the Rohatyn Center for Global Affairs, the Office of U.S. Senator Peters, and La Maison des Journalistes.
 In 2017, Aviva presented a research paper, “Media Framing of the Syrian Refugee Crisis in the US, UK, and Germany” at the Midwest Political Science Association Conference.
 She earned her B.A. in political science and minored in French at Middlebury College.